gleesonm1/PetThermoTools/docs/installation.rst

    sys.path.append(r'LOCATION OF MELTS/PACKAGE files')

-Step 3 - Install pyMELTScalc
+Step 3 - Install PetThermoTools
 ============================

-pyMELTScalc can be installed using pip in one line.
+PetThermoTools can be installed using pip in one line.
 If you are using a terminal, enter:

 .. code-block:: python

-   pip install pyMELTScalc
+   pip install PetThermoTools

 If you are using Jupyter Notebooks or Jupyter Lab, you can also install it by entering the following code into a notebook cell (note the !):

 .. code-block:: python

-   !pip install pyMELTScalc
+   !pip install PetThermoTools

-You then need to import pyMELTScalc into the script you are running code in.
-In all the examples, we import pyMELTScalc as M:
+You then need to import PetThermoTools into the script you are running code in.
+In all the examples, we import PetThermoTools as M:

 .. code-block:: python

-   import pyMELTScalc as M
+   import PetThermoTools as M

-This means any time you want to call a function from pyMELTScalc, you do M.function_name.
+This means any time you want to call a function from PetThermoTools, you do M.function_name.

 Using MAGEMin